 If you receive scholarships from another source (your parents' employers, your high school, or other community sources) you should reoprt these on your OSAP file.

 Any bursary you receive from Brock based on financial need will be OSAP exempt.
 We will report the Bursary for you, and it will not affect your OSAP assessment.

 If you receive bursaries from another source (your bank, your parents' employers, your high school, or other community sources) you should report these on your OSAP file.

 When you applied for OSAP, the application asked for an estimate of your summer (pre-study) earnings, and an estimate for earnings from any part-time work during the school year.

-New for 2012-13: In November, OSAP will email you to log back on to your application to provide an update - this is your chance to enter any changes to your summer or school year income.
+IMPORTANT: In November, OSAP will email you to log back on to your application to provide an income update - this is your chance to enter any changes to your summer or school year income.
 Your income change may affect how much OSAP you receive, so contact us as soon as you know about a large income change so we can update your file.